Ohalo-Ltd/solevm/README.md

 Note that `errpc` is only meant to be used when the error is non-zero, in which case it will be the program counter at the time when the error was thrown.

-There is a javascript (typescript) adapter at `script/adapter.ts` which allow you to run the execute function and automatically format input and output parameters.
+There is a javascript (typescript) adapter at `script/adapter.ts` which allow you to run the execute function from within this library, and automatically format input and output parameters.
 The return data is formatted as such:

 ```
 {